hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 …
 ```

-…and pipe them into the convenient coefficient-to-digit script:
+…and pipe them into the convenient coefficients-to-digits script:

 ``` bash
 > yes 1 | python3 as_digits.py